mdhammad313/ExcelGenerator/README.md

 ```

 ## Sample Project
-I have also added sample project named `ExcelGenerator.Sample` which consumes library with all possible methods
+Sample project have also been added, named `ExcelGenerator.Sample` which consumes library with all possible methods

 ## Nuget
 Also available on Nuget